Notion

 - In Notion, create an empty page in your Eval Hub.
 The page name must exactly match the value you set for

-in your environment variables (e.g.,MCPMark Eval Hub
+EVAL_PARENT_PAGE_TITLEin your environment variables (e.g.,MCPMark Eval Hub). - Name your Source Hub page to match

 - Bind the integration corresponding to

-to the Eval Hub parent page you just created. - Bind the integration corresponding to
+EVAL_NOTION_API_KEYto the Eval Hub parent page you just created. - Bind the integration corresponding to

-to your Source Hub (where the templates are stored).
+SOURCE_NOTION_API_KEYto your Source Hub (where the templates are stored).

 - Bind the integration corresponding to